Ravi Shankar: In Celebration: "Orchestral and Ensembles"

 Disc two begins with another previously unreleased track, "V 7½".
 Shankar based this piece on Raga Vachaspati and recorded it in 1968 with members of his first Festival from India revue, and American jazz flautist Bud Shank.
 Shankar's 1974 Music Festival from India, a venture sponsored by Harrison and recorded for his Dark Horse record label, is represented by "Jait".

 The disc also includes "Sandhya Raga", a selection taken from Shankar's July 1988 concert at the Kremlin in Moscow, the live album from which appeared on German producer Peter Baumann's Private Music label.
 In the booklet accompanying In Celebration, Shankar describes "Ghanashyam" as a "ballet or music theatre" piece that reflects his sadness at how, particularly during the 1960s, Indian music "became synonymous with the use of drugs to alter one's state of mind".

 "East–West Collaboration"

-The third disc consists of collaborations with Western classical artists, including Yehudi Menuhin and Jean-Pierre Rampal, whose selections originally appeared on volumes two and three of the HMV-issued West Meets East series.
+The third disc consists of collaborations with Western classical artists, including Yehudi Menuhin and Jean-Pierre Rampal, whose selections originally appeared on volumes two and three of the His Master's Voice-issued West Meets East series.
 The disc also offers pieces from Shankar's two sitar concertos – the first recorded in 1971 with André Previn and the London Symphony Orchestra, the second from 1982, with the London Philharmonic and Indian conductor Zubin Mehta.

 The previously unreleased "Indo-Japan Finale" comes from a performance at the Japan American Centre in Los Angeles, held in June 1985 as part of the Rhythms of the World festival.
 It features Indian classical contributions from Lakshmi Shankar, Aashish Khan, Shubho Shankar, V.M.
 Bhatt and others, along with Japanese musicians such as Johnny Mori and Kazu Matsui.